I wrote Your Bones because I know with

 In fact, no woman or man should ever have to experience this frightening and life robbing disease.

 We have the knowledge to end osteoporosis right now.

 Current medical research has already revealed and continues to expand upon our understanding of the many factors in our modern lives that can promote excessive bone loss.
 And here’s the really good news, every single one of them is correctable or, at least, modifiable.

 I’m passionate about this because I know that bone loss is not a mysterious process.
 It is not an inescapable thing that we can do nothing about.

 And because I know that what we’re being told to do, the drugs that we’re being told to take, are not only not our only option to treat osteoporosis, but actually make it worse.

 They do not deal with the real reasons why we are losing too much bone and they do not help us to regain our healthy bone remodelling process; a process that continues throughout our lives, and which we must have working properly for us to have healthy bones.

 Did you know that in the healthy adult skeleton normal balanced bone remodelling causes the complete regeneration of the adult skeleton every ten years?

 In other words, your bones are supposed to be completely broken down in tiny, tiny bits and rebuilt anew every ten years.
-The antiresorptive drugs like the bisphosphonates, such as Fosamax and denosumab, which is marketed as Prolia and Xgeva prevent this normal bone remodeling process.
+The antiresorptive drugs like the bisphosphonates, which is marketed as Prolia and Xgeva prevent this normal bone remodeling process.

 And not only do these drugs not restore bone health, but within just a few years, these expensive and dangerous medications, all of which have do just the opposite.
 They cause us to accumulate old, brittle bone, thus preventing us from building new, healthy bone.
 So they actually promote bone fragility and increase our risk of fractures.